-Activities: Students will also need to complete seven (7) online activities.
+Activities: Students will also need to complete eight (8) online activities.
 Activities are submitted in essay form and relate to the theme of the week.
 Grades will be based on the quality of the response, following the instructions, and demonstrating a grasp of the weekly topics.
 Instructions should be read carefully, as each assignment has its own requirements.
 Files must be uploaded in the correct format (doc or docx) using Turnitin.
 Activities are usually due on Friday by 11:59 p.m.
-EST but check the dates in Canvas.
+EST but check the dates in the schedule below and on Canvas.
 The activities are worth 10 points each and form 30% of the total grade.
+Unusual due dates for activities Module 2 part 2 (Sunday, September 4) Module 12 (Sunday, November 13)

-Discussion posts: There will be five (5) required discussion posts.
+Discussion posts: There will be seven (7) required discussion posts.
 Each student must post a substantive original comment to the discussion by Thursday at 12 noon EST. They must then make two (2) substantive responses to other individual's comments by Friday at 11:59 p.m.
-EST. In total, this means there are five (5) original comments and ten (10) responses throughout the semester.
+EST. Because of the add and drop period and holidays, some discussion posts are scheduled for later or earlier in the week.
+Make sure to check the dates in the schedule below and on Canvas.
+In total, this means there are seven (7) original comments and fourteen (14) responses throughout the semester.
 Participation in these discussions is 20% of the final grade.
 The grade for this component of the course will be derived from the quality of participation and use of the anthropological concepts from the readings and lectures for the week.
 Online discussion groups will be assigned by the Instructor once the Add/Drop period has closed.